Canon 1D Mark IV vs Sony A77 II

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 The A77 II is a recent model that features in the current product line-up of Sony.
-In contrast, the 1D Mark IV has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 1D Mark IV has been discontinued (but can be found pre-owned on eBay).
 There has not been a direct replacement model for the 1D Mark IV from Canon.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what conclusions can be drawn?
 Is the Canon 1D Mark IV better than the Sony A77 II or vice versa?
 The listing below highlights the relative strengths of the two models.